Eric Voegelin: Immanentizing the eschaton

 One of his most quoted passages (by such figures as William F. Buckley Jr.) is:

 The problem of an eidos in history, hence, arises only when a Christian transcendental fulfillment becomes immanentized.
 Such an immanentist hypostasis of the eschaton, however, is a theoretical fallacy.

 From this comes the catchphrase: "Don't immanentize the eschaton!", which simply means: "Do not try to make that which belongs to the afterlife happen here and now" or "Don't try to create Heaven on Earth."

 When Voegelin uses the term gnosis negatively, it is to reflect the word as found in the Manichaeism and Valentinianism of antiquity.
 As it is later then immanentized (or manifest) in modernity in the wake of Joachim of Fiore and in the various ideological movements outlined in his works.
 Voegelin also builds on the term "Gnosticism" as it is defined by Hans Jonas in his The Gnostic Religion, in reference to Heidegger's Gnosticism, which is to have an understanding and control over reality that makes mankind as powerful as the role of God in reality.

 Voegelin was arguing from a Hellenistic position that good gnosis is derived from pistis (faith) and that the pagan tradition made a false distinction between faith and noesis.
 Furthermore, the dualist perspective was the very essence of gnosticism via the misuse of noema and caused a destructive division between the internal and external world in human consciousness.
 To reconcile the internal (subjective) and external (objective) world of consciousness was the restoration of order.

+Critique of rationalism and phenomenology

+With the publication of "Über die Form des amerikanischen Geistes" (1928), Voegelin began to investigate the phenomenon of consciousness and, more intricately, its relationship with the symbolic structures that illuminate the representation of order in societies throughout history.
+However, the difficulties of such an undertaking became apparent when the limitations of Husserlian phenomenology and the critical epistemology in vogue since the end of the 18th century with Kant imposed themselves.

+In "Anamnesis" (1966), a letter addressed to his friend Alfred Schütz acts as a preamble to the work, in which Voegelin will explore more analytically the structure of consciousness and its participatory existential illumination.
+This letter is followed by a critique of the fruitless state of philosophy, with particular emphasis on Phenomenology and Epistemology.
+For Voegelin, theoretical concern was merely focused on the constitution of the transcendental egoity of objects, characteristic of the subject-object model that emerged with the crisis of European sciences.
+There was no theoretical concern in explicating the formative experiences of consciousness that lead to symbols of order.
+For the most part, these were considered devoid of any scientific value.